marciovz/expenseControl/README.md

 ### What is it? #

->Expense control is an API that providers management of your expenses in the form of services.
+>Expense control is an API that either provides services for managing your expenses

 ### How to use it?

-*Note: This project is under development, so some of its features may be unavailable our not working properly.
+*Note: This project is under development, so some of its features may be unavailable or not working properly.
 It is recommended for testing purposes only.*

 #### Download

-> Clone or download teh project files to a folder an your local machine
+> Clone or download the project files to a folder on your local machine

 #### Configurations